blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 72. Halo: You don a halo until you cast another spell or make an attack, and creatures must succeed a WIS save to attack you.
 73. Tongues: You speak, and any creature that can hear you understands for the next hour.
 74. Throw Shade: You give a dire insult to up to 6 creatures in earshot who must make a WIS save to halve D6 damage.
-75. Serenade of skill: You describe a task to one creature that can hear you, and they gain a D6 bonus to checks for that task for the next minute.
+75. Serenade of skill: You sing of a task to one creature that can hear you, and they gain a D6 bonus to checks for that task for the next minute.
 76. Counterspell: May cast automatically when another creature casts a spell, forcing a spell check against your spell DC to succeed casting the spell.
 77. Bardic Inspiration: Up to three creatures you see gain a Dd6 bonus to a single die roll of their choice within the next 10 minutes.
 78. Madness: You sing to one creature and they succeed a WIS save or else attack a random creature within range and repeat the save at the end of their turns until they succeed.